-DO NOT USE WATER Do not use tap water.
+DO NOT COL WATER

+Do not use tap water.
 The water issue cannot be addressed by boiling water.
 Trucked or bottled water should be used for drinking, making ice, washing dishes, brushing teeth, preparing food, bathing and all domestic use until further notice.

+This Do Not Use Water Notice applies to

+(Describe area or attach mag)

+Bottled/trucked water will be available at the following locations:

+What Happened?

-This Do Not Use Water Notice applies to (Dissorbe area or stach mag) Bottled/trucked water will be available at the following locations: What Happened?
-(Insert locations) was found in the drinking water on(date) The RMOW considers any positive sample as a public health hazard and a violation of drinking water standards.
-Details of the contaminant Potential adverse health effects from drinking the water (e.g. diamhea) Population affected including subpopulations which may be particularly vulnerable (e.g. may pose a special health risk for infants, some elderly, and people with severely compromised immune systems) If you experience any of these symptoms and they persist, you should seek medical advice.
+was found in the drinking water on(date) The RMOW considers any positive sample as a public health hazard and a violation of drinking water standards.

+Details of the contaminant

 What is being done?

 It is likely that you will need to BOTTLED / TRUCKED water for the nextdays hours until the problem is fixed.
 You will be informed when tests show that you no longer need to do this.

+For more information, please contact: at the RMOW on

+or the

-For more information, please contact: at the RMOW on Visit www.whistler.ca for further updates or listen to FM 102.1 / FM 101.5 Please share this information with other people who drink this water, especially anyone who may not get this notice directly (for example, people in strata buildings, nursing homes, schools, and businesses).
+Visit www.whistler.ca for further updates or listen to FM 102.1 / FM 101.5

+Please share this information with other people who drink this water, especially anyone who may not get this notice directly (for example, people in strata buildings, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

 Water System Facility #: Date distributed: